dhilgarth/posts-workflow/readme.md

 #Configuration

-The rakefile contains three constants you can change:
+The rakefile contains four constants you can change:

 - `drafts_dir      = "Drafts"`: If you want to give your drafts folder a different name.
 Changing the value here doesn't rename the folder in git or on the disk.
 You will have to do that manually.
 - `publish_dir     = "Publish"`: If you want to give a different name to the folder that contains the posts to be published.
 Again, no automatic renaming.